paulmillr/scaffolt/README.md

 };
 ```

-So now you can use it in your generators source file. example:
+So now you can use it in your generators source file.
+Example:

 ```
 # Generation Date : {{date}}